-My health seems to have become a dominate theme of my life over the last several months.
+My health seems to have become a dominant theme of my life over the last several months.

-In case you’ve missed it, the bottom line is I am dealing with the very real possibility developing cervical cancer.
-After several procedures, I found out Thursday that I still have bad cells which left alone will turn into cancer at some point.
+In case you’ve missed it, the bottom line is I am dealing with the very real possibility of developing cervical cancer.
+After several procedures, I found out Thursday that I still have bad cells that left alone will turn into cancer at some point.

 While I am upset by the news, I am even more upset by the fact that this could have very easily been avoided had I been taking care of myself and visiting a doctor regularly.

 The truth is that I should have been taking better care of myself all along.
 I know I am not alone in this.
 Why do we as moms think it’s perfectly okay to ignore our own health when we would never ignore the health of anyone else in our family?

 Mom’s are the greatest caretakers until it comes to taking care of ourselves.

 There are so many reasons we don’t go to the doctor.
 Might I be so bold as to call them what they are?